 In Ellie, Alafair wanted to create a character different from Samantha Kincaid and every other female protagonist in crime fiction.
 Ellie (like Alafair) was raised in Wichita, Kansas.
 Her father was a WPD detective who spent his career hunting a serial killer who evaded police for thirty years (sound familiar?).
 It wasn’t only the Wichita connection that came from Alafair’s own back story.
 In the first Ellie Hatcher book, Dead Connection, Ellie tracks a serial killer who uses an online dating service to locate his victims.
 Not coincidentally, Alafair met her husband, Sean, on Match.com.
 Somewhat perversely, she dedicated the book to him, writing, “For Sean, I can’t believe I found you on a computer.”

-In addition to the Ellie Hatcher and Samantha Kincaid series, Alafair has written standalone novels and co-authors the “Under Suspicion” series with Queen of Suspense Mary Higgins Clark.
+In addition to the Ellie Hatcher and Samantha Kincaid series, Alafair has written standalone novels, including the Edgar-nominated THE EX, and co-authors the “Under Suspicion” series with Queen of Suspense Mary Higgins Clark.